-The Sons of Scotland Pipe Band - established in 1896 in Ottawa, Canada
+The Sons of Scotland Pipe Band of Ottawa

 If you are interested in joining the Sons of Scotland as a piper or drummer, drop us a line.
 Our history dates back to 1896, but the mandate stays the same - provide free instruction to those who wish to learn, and then go into the community to present that music.

 E-mail the band Manager Robert Derry at firstname.lastname@example.org for information on coming out.

 grey cup pipe band

 Pipers and drummers are welcome to join up to be part of a great 'Flash Mob' event being held at the TD Place's Aberdeen Pavilion on Saturday, November 25 at 5 pm.
 Assembly is at 4 pm at the Pavilion.